-- The Employer agrees to employ only members who are in good standing with the Union provided qualified Union members are available for hire and further agrees that the Union shall be recognized as bargaining agent for these employees.

-- All employees shall obtain a clearance or referral slip from the Union office before being employed.

-- 5.03 If the Union is unable to supply members, the Employer may hire other persons.
-The Union shall be notified and such employees will apply at once for membership in the Union as a condition of employment.

-- As a condition of employment, all employees shall sign check-off slips in the amounts as may be prescribed by the Union and shall maintain their membership in good standing as a condition of continued employment.
-The Employer agrees to honor said check-off authorizations and shall deduct from the employee's wages such monies and in the amounts so prescribed in accordance with the said authorization or as may be directed by the Union from time to time.
-Monthly dues are to be deducted on the first pay of each month and working dues from each pay and submitted to the Union office along with other monies deducted to that date, accompanied by a list showing the amounts deducted for each employee.
-This list shall include:

-- Regular hours

-- Overtime hours

-- 1.5 x hours (time and one half hours)

-- 2 x hours (double time hours)

-- Building Trades of Alberta Dues (\$.05/hr)
+- The Employer agrees to employ only Members who are in good standing with the Union provided qualified Union Members are available for hire and further agrees that the Union shall be recognized as bargaining agent for these Employees. - All Employees shall obtain a clearance or referral slip from the Union before being employed. - 5.03 If the Union is unable to supply Members, the Employer may hire other persons.
+The Union shall be notified and such Employees will apply at once for membership in the Union as a condition of employment. - As a condition of employment, all Employees shall sign check-off slips in the amounts as may be prescribed by the Union and shall maintain their membership in good standing as a condition of continued employment.
+The Employer agrees to honor said check-off authorizations and shall deduct from the Employee's wages such monies and in the amounts so prescribed in accordance with the said authorization or as may be directed by the Union from time to time.
+Monthly dues are to be deducted on the first pay of each month and working dues from each pay and submitted to the Union office along with other monies deducted to that date, accompanied by a list showing the amounts deducted for each Employee.
+This list shall include: - (a) Regular hours - (b) Overtime hours - (i) hours at time and one half - (ii) double time hours - (c) Building Trades of Alberta Dues (\$.06/hr) - 5.05 Initiation to take place within the time stipulated by the Union, or all monies will be forfeited to the Union. - The Union shall at all times determine who may or may not become Members of the Union and their classification.
+Classification may be done in conjunction with the Employer. - The Employer recognizes the O.P.& C.M.I.A.
+Code of Conduct and the Union's right to discipline its Members as it sees fit.
+The Employer further agrees not to intimidate by threat of loss of job, or refusal to hire, any Member that insists on abiding by the terms of this Agreement. - 5.08 The Employer will allow the Business Agent of the Union access to all jobs during working hours, provided the Business Agent first notifies the Employer in advance and provided said agent does not hinder the progress of work.

-- 5.05 Initiation to take place within the time stipulated by the Union, or all monies will be forfeited to the Union. - The Union shall at all times determine who may or may not become members of the Union and their classification.
-Classification may be done in conjunction with the Employer. - The Employer recognizes the O.P.C.M.I.A.
-Code of Conduct and the Union's right to discipline its members as it sees fit.
-The Employer further agrees not to intimidate by threat of loss of job, or refusal to hire, any member that insists on abiding by the terms of this Agreement. - 5.08 The Employer will allow the Business Agent of the Union access to all jobs during working hours, provided the Business Agent first notifies the contractor in advance and provided said agent does not hinder the progress of work. - Parties to this agreement recognize the right of the Union to appoint a steward from employees present on job.
-The steward must be acceptable to the employees and shall not be discriminated against.
+- Parties to this agreement recognize the right of the Union to appoint a steward from Employees present on job.
+The steward must be acceptable to the Employees and shall not be discriminated against.
 The Union will make every effort to have steward training available and have trained stewards in place. - The Union shall have the right to post notices at the designated places on any job affected by this agreement.
-All such notices must be signed by the proper officer of the local union and submitted to the management of the Employer for their approval. - It shall be the privilege of the Union member to respect the legal picket line of any craft.
-Refusal on the part of Union members to cross a legal picket line shall not be deemed a violation of this Agreement; said members shall not be subject to discharge or penalty of any kind.
-The Employer shall not impose any liability whatsoever either on the members and/or the Union. - Any contractor signatory to this Agreement, shall not sub-contract any plastering work coming under the jurisdiction of the Union plasterer, to another contractor or person unless the sub-contractor first becomes signatory to this Agreement.
+All such notices must be signed by the proper officer of the Union and submitted to the management of the Employer for their approval. - It shall be the privilege of the Union Member to respect the legal picket line of any craft.
+Refusal on the part of Union Members to cross a legal picket line shall not be deemed a violation of this Agreement; said Members shall not be subject to discharge or penalty of any kind.
+The Employer shall not impose any liability whatsoever either on the Members and/or the Union. - Any Employer signatory to this Agreement, shall not sub-contract any plastering work coming under the jurisdiction of the Union plasterer, to another Employer or person unless the sub-contractor first becomes signatory to this Agreement.